Hello. just make sure you have Nomads travel insurance if you want to do this.

 This story has made me think twice about going on an elephant safari if I'm ever in the position to do so.
 Maybe there's a valid reason why I'm so vwary about these sort of activities.

 Ob a different note, how are these animals treated?
 Are the welfare standards in general good, I wonder.
-Much animal misbehaviour in captivity can be attributed to human mistreatment. over 7 years ago
+Much animal misbehaviour in captivity can be attributed to human mistreatment. about 8 years ago

-The best animal safari would be none if you asked the poor animal ! :) over 7 years agoAnswered by Troy Negus via WorldNomads.com
+The best animal safari would be none if you asked the poor animal ! :) about 8 years agoAnswered by Troy Negus via WorldNomads.com